egvelho/cibertexto-website-elm/README.md

-# Cibertexto
+# cibertexto-website-elm

-Site da empresa Cibertexto escrito em Elm 0.18.
-Um ótimo exemplo de que Elm não perde em nada para os outros frameworks JavaScript!
+Website written in Elm 0.18.